Baron Grey of Codnor: History

 The Georgian Cornwall-Legh family seat of High Legh House, Knutsford, Cheshire, was demolished in the 1970s before the peerage was called out of abeyance.
 The High Legh House name is now used for a smaller building that had been called "The Rood".

-Baron Grey of Codnor (1397)

 Medieval Barons Grey of Codnor (1299)

 The following have been historically referred to as holders of this Grey title.
 During the 1989 abeyance termination proceedings it was deemed that they were summoned to Parliament, but there was no evidence that they sat in a properly constituted Parliament.
 Having said that there is no reason why a title need be created by a writ of summons, it could also be issued by writ of patent directly from the Sovereign without any necessity for approval of a parliamentary assembly, which at any event were not in a fixed place in 13th and 14th centuries.